addrummond/numberize/README.markdown

 as the Python version is ≥ 2.5).

-To introduce a numbered example, write a series of upper case letters enclosed in parantheses, followed by a tab:
+To introduce a numbered example, write a series of upper case letters enclosed in parantheses, followed either by a tab or by two or more spaces:

     (XYZ)   My example...